An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Example Algorithms

 \section{Example Algorithms}

-The methodology presented in this paper is strongly motivated by the class of comparison-based or rank-based stochastic search algorithms.
+The methodology presented in this paper is motivated by the class of comparison-based or rank-based stochastic search algorithms.
 While we have sketched an example of such algorithms in the introduction, we define more generally in this section the class of algorithms and derive the function $F$ in \eqref{eq:associated-ode}.
-We then define two example algorithms that will be used throughout the paper to illustrate our different results.